goyalmunish/reminder/README.md

 - Allows your to **Look Ahead** whole year in advance.
 - Easily take **time-stamped backups** (💾).
 - Provides you a way to easily add/remove tags to any of the existing tasks.
-- Sync to Google Calendar
+- **Sync** to Google Calendar.

-Nothing is hidden (except your data)!
+Nothing is hidden (except your data from rest of the world)!
 The tool is Open Source.
 You are welcome to use, recommend features, raise bugs, and enhance it further.

 ## How to Use?